perrochon/Fiji_Macros/README.md

 ImageJ/Fiji Macros for various image analysis functions.
 ## Coloc_Macro.jim

+This automates JACoP over a directory with images and corresponding ROI sets and creates a single CSV with colocalization data for each ROI.
+It does not generate the ROIs.

 Look at the [Tutorial PDF](https://github.com/perrochon/Fiji_Macros/raw/5759d88c5bdabb484606c4cd4e969d8b570e4c8a/ImageJ%20and%20JACoP%20Batch%20ROI%20Colocalization%20Analysis%20Macro%20Tutorial.pdf) for details.

 Colocalization analysis is a technique used to determine the extent to which two different molecules or structures are localized in the same region of a cell.
 ImageJ is a popular image processing software that can be used to perform colocalization analysis.
 JACoP is a plugin for ImageJ that provides a variety of tools for colocalization analysis.